monhacks/crystalboard/docs/usage/index.md

 - *LoadWindowHUD*: Load the HUD at *wWhichHUD* to the top of *wTilemap* and *wAttrmap*.
 Only does anything if *hWindowHUDLY* is non-0
 - *LoadHUD*: Load the HUD at *wWhichHUD* to the top of *wTilemap* and *wAttrmap* (without using the Game Boy's window)

 The window-based HUD is currently only used in the overworld.
 Individual HUD types with their own *hWindowHUDLY* (if window-based) and their own content are supported through the *LoadHUD*/*LoadWindowHUD* pointer table.
 Each entry points to a handler for a specific HUD type (e.g. *HUD_OVERWORLD*, as defined in [constants/gfx_constants.asm](constants/gfx_constants.asm)) meant to implement the loading of the HUD's content to *wTilemap* and *wAttrmap* whilst enabling the HUD.
-But the overworld normally doesn't use *wTilemap* and *wAttrmap* directly (only when a textbox is open), so the overworld HUD engine requires additional functions beyond the above four generic functions:
+But, in pokecrystal and thus also pokecrystal-board, the overworld normally doesn't use *wTilemap* and *wAttrmap* directly (only when a textbox is open), so the overworld HUD engine requires additional functions beyond the above four generic functions:

 - *ConstructOverworldHUDTilemap*: Draw the overworld HUD's tilemap into *wOverworldHUDTiles*
 - *TransferOverworldHUDToBGMap*: Transfer overworld HUD to *vBGMap1*/*vBGMap3* during v/hblank(s).
 Tilemap is read from *wOverworldHUDTiles*, attrmap is all *PAL_BG_TEXT | PRIORITY*.